 - Measures to reduce the risk of fire on the premises and the risk of the spread of fire on the premises.
-This includes: - The completion of a Fire risk assessment, (see HS04) which should be suitable and sufficient and carried out by a competent Fire Risk Assessor (see sub-heading Competence of a Fire Risk Assessor, below). - Good housekeeping, do not allow combustible materials to accumulate. - Suitable firefighting equipment, which is located in appropriate positions. - Means of raising the alarm. - Fire doors to be kept closed at all times (unless they are fitted with an appropriate device which enables the door to be closed automatically in the event of a fire).
+This includes: - The completion of a Fire risk assessment, this should be undertaken by an external company and they should hold the minimum qualification of NEBOSH certificate in fire safety. - Good housekeeping, do not allow combustible materials to accumulate. - Suitable firefighting equipment, which is located in appropriate positions. - Means of raising the alarm.

-- Daily checks on the premises to be carried out, including security to ensure that all practical measures have been taken to reduce the risk of fire both internally and externally. - Measures in relation to the means of escape from the premises This includes: - Fire action notices to be displayed throughout the building with clear emergency evacuation instructions the event of a fire.
-E.g. - Any person discovering a fire - Sound the alarm
+- Fire doors to be kept closed at all times (unless they are fitted with an appropriate device which enables the door to be closed automatically in the event of a fire). - Daily checks on the premises to be carried out, including security to ensure that all practical measures have been taken to reduce the risk of fire both internally and externally. - Measures in relation to the means of escape from the premises This includes: - Fire action notices to be displayed throughout the building with clear emergency evacuation instructions the event of a fire.
+E.g.

+Any person discovering a fire

+Sound the alarm